epsilon537/boxlambda/docs/software/boxlambda-os/forth/core.md

 the end of IMEM.
 The `CoreVariable, name` macro decrements the pointer to make space for one variable, then assigns the current pointer value to the given symbol *name*.
-This allocation mechanism, executing during the assembler preprocessing stage, matches the run-time mechanism executed by `catchmempointer.s` to populate these variables with their initial values.
+This allocation mechanism, executing during the assembler pre-processing stage, matches the run-time mechanism executed by `catchmempointer.s` to populate these variables with their initial values.

 ##### Inefficiencies